 For instance, pursuant to Section 32 of the Federal Data Protection Act, an employee’s personal data may be collected, processed or used for employment-related purposes where necessary for hiring decisions or, after hiring, for carrying out or terminating the employment contract.

-Pursuant to Section 28 of the Federal Data Protection Act, personal data may be collected, processed or used, among other things, if necessary to create, perform or terminate a legal obligation with the data subject (or as far as is necessary to safeguard the legitimate interests of the data processing entity), and where there is no reason to assume that the data subject has an overriding legitimate interest in preventing the possibility of processing or use.
-Are there any limitations or restrictions on the period for which an organisation may (or must) retain records?
+Pursuant to Section 28 of the Federal Data Protection Act, personal data may be collected, processed or used, among other things, if necessary to create, perform or terminate a legal obligation with the data subject, or as far as is necessary to safeguard the legitimate interests of the data processing entity, provided that there is no reason to assume that the data subject has an overriding legitimate interest in preventing the possibility of processing or use.

 Do individuals have a right to access personal information about them that is held by an organisation?